 If you have, you may want to incorporate some more isolation exercises in your program.

-Doing compound exercises are the most efficient way to build muscle and gain strength.
+Doing compound exercises is the most efficient way to build muscle and gain strength.

-With the additional of unilateral exercises, you can fill in the gaps of your compound exercise program.
-Imagine this story:
+With the addition of unilateral exercises, you can fill in the gaps of your compound exercise program.

 A CEO of a huge company will be your compound exercises and his assistants are the isolation exercises.